-It can be hard to admit that you’re not coping with normal daily activities as well as you once did, even to yourself.
+It can be hard to admit that you’re not coping with normal daily activities as well as you once did.

 Perhaps you’re finding it difficult to get in and out of the bath, or are struggling to prepare simple meals or get yourself dressed in the morning.
 Maybe you are forgetting to take your medication.